Set Up and Connect the Couchbase Java SDK

 . -

 Make a note of the Public Connection String.
-You will need this to connect to the cluster.
+You’ll need this to connect to the cluster.

 -